 Unfortunately, the recent developments this week were only Toby/Jenna-related.
 (I’d kill someone for a new Jason/Alison flashback.
 Kill.)
-There are very understandable reasons why one would not support this pairing, so apologies for returning again (and so soon) to something that may be of little or no interest.
+There are very understandable reasons why one would not support this pairing (that I got into before), so apologies for returning again (and so soon) to something that may be of little or no interest.

 But, well, there was so much in the most recent episode 2.23 Eye of the Beholder.

 If you’ll recall, Toby has been MIA since 2.17 Blond Leading The Blind.
 After he had a little accident (more than likely caused by A), Spencer lied to him and told him that she was with Wren so that he would be safe, apart from her.
 This caused him to take off.

 Jenna has been away as well, finally getting her eye surgery.
 It was first mentioned in 2.15 A Hot Piece of A. She had just dumped Garrett, and left in a car for Boston with a mysterious third party.
 However, since she has made appearances in several episodes since then, it’s a bit confusing.
 I have no answers for you.
 What’s important is that Jenna has definitely had the eye surgery this time (at least on one eye, which is apparently how it is done): she returns with bandages over her eye.
 Whether it will end up having worked or not is another question.